RamyHamrouni/IT-support-agent/README.md

 - **Docker Support**: Containerized deployment for development and production environments
 - **Real-time Chat Interface**: RESTful API for seamless integration with chat applications

-## How It Works

-The IT Support Agent operates on a sophisticated multi-level workflow:

-### Level 0 (Self-Service)
-- User describes their problem in natural language
-- AI searches the knowledge base for similar issues and solutions
-- If a solution is found, the ticket is automatically closed with the resolution

-### Level 1 (Guided Support)
-- If no direct solution is found, the AI provides guided troubleshooting steps
-- Uses structured issue guides with step-by-step instructions
-- Covers common problems like WiFi connectivity, software installation, hardware issues

-### Level 2 (Human Escalation)
-- For unresolved complex issues, the system creates support tickets
-- Escalates to human technicians with complete problem context
-- Tracks ticket status and provides updates to users

 ## Architecture Overview

 The IT Support Agent follows a modular architecture:

-1. **API Layer**: FastAPI endpoints for authentication and chat
+1. **API Layer**: FastAPI endpoint for chat
 2. **Service Layer**: Business logic for chat processing and tool orchestration
 3. **Tool Layer**: Specialized handlers for knowledge base, guides, and tickets
-4. **Data Layer**: Vector database for semantic search, SQL database for users
+4. **Data Layer**: Vector database for semantic search, custom database server for user management and data operations
+5. **Prompt Layer**: Dynamic prompt building, user context integration (User Profile), database issue categories for LLM classification in RAG tool filtering, and workflow instructions
-5. **AI Layer**: HuggingFace integration for natural language processing
+6. **AI Layer**: HuggingFace integration for natural language processing

 This architecture enables scalable, maintainable AI-powered IT support automation.

----

-**Built with**: FastAPI, HuggingFace Transformers, Qdrant, Docker

 ## Project Structure

 The following structure shows **only** the files I added to implement the IT support agent functionality:

+**NOTE**: There are other files in the project that were part of the original template, but the files listed below are specifically what I implemented for the IT support agent functionality.

 ```
 app/                                  # Main application package